bevy-cheatbook/bevy-cheatbook/src/features/hdr-tonemap.md

 ## Camera HDR configuration

-There is a per-camera toggle that lets you decide whether you want Bevy to store the HDR data internally during rendering.
+There is a per-camera toggle that lets you decide whether you want Bevy to preserve the HDR data internally during rendering.

 ```rust,no_run,noplayground
 {{#include ../code/src/features/camera/hdr.rs:hdr-config}}
 ```

 If it is enabled, Bevy's intermediate textures will be in HDR format.
-This allows you to enable post-processing effects like Bloom, that make use of the HDR rendering data.
+The shaders output HDR values and Bevy will store them, so they can be used in later rendering passes.
+This allows you to enable post-processing effects like Bloom, that make use of the HDR data.
 Tonemapping will happen as a post-processing step.

-If it is disabled, the shaders are expected to do any [tonemapping][cb::tonemap] internally, and output standard RGB colors.
-The "physically based" materials can still handle bright lights and other "HDR" scenarios, but that information will not be stored, and effects like Bloom will not work.
+If it is disabled, the shaders are expected to output standard RGB colors in the 0.0 to 1.0 range.
+[Tonemapping][cb::tonemap] happens in the shader.
+The HDR information is not preserved.
+Effects that require HDR data, like Bloom, will not work.

-Make sure to also have [tonemapping][cb::tonemap] enabled, ideally with dithering.
+It is disabled by default.
+If enabling it, make sure to also have [tonemapping][cb::tonemap] enabled, ideally with deband dithering.

-Bevy's HDR rendering is known to cause issues with MSAA.
+If you have both HDR and MSAA enabled, it is possible you might encounter issues.
 There might be visual artifacts in some cases.
-It is also unsupported on Web/WASM.
-Disable MSAA if you experience these issues.
+It is also unsupported on Web/WASM, crashing at runtime.
+Disable MSAA if you experience any such issues.

 ## Bloom

 The "Bloom" effect creates a glow around bright lights.
-It is not a physically-accurate effect, but it does a good job of helping the perception of very bright light.
+It is not a physically-accurate effect, but it does a good job of helping the perception of very bright light, especially when outputting HDR to the display hardware is not supported.

 ```rust,no_run,noplayground
 {{#include ../code/src/features/camera/hdr.rs:bloom-config}}